 Refusing to Witness the Disappearance of Nature

-This is the story of a 25 year old man who feared losing the sight, he once dreamed of rediscovering every morning when he got up.
+This is the story of a 25-year-old man who feared losing his sight, he once dreamed of rediscovering every morning when he got up.
 Aibek Almassov, a native of Aktobe, Kazakhstan, doesn’t hide the feeling he gets every morning when he wakes up and looks out his window at the mountain overlooking his city.
 “I appreciate nature, so calm, so wonderful.”
 It’s then with a certain fear that he envisioned a future in which human destructiveness and construction will have gained ascendancy over almost all terrestrial flora.
-“To build a house, you must destroy trees beforehand and I do not like this idea, “ he concedes.
+“To build a house, you must destroy trees beforehand and I do not like this idea," he concedes.

 A Completely Autonomous and Ecological House

 Luckily, this young man with strong convictions is a talented architect and designer, CEO and founder of AgenceA.
 Masow Architecture, now based in Miami.
 His skills and his will have led him to develop the concept of "house in the tree".
 It’s a family house built in a cylindrical form all-around a tree.
 The house would be powered by transparent solar panels and the water recovered from the rains would be purified directly.
 In order not to disturb the natural functioning of the tree, each floor would be equipped with a ventilation system able to preserve the air of the house and the tree.
 The purpose of the concept is to allow Man and nature to coexist, without the former taking over the second.